-Before you begin, make sure the other call participant is willing and gives explicit consent to be recorded.
+Before you begin, make sure the other call participant is willing and gives explicit consent to being recorded.

-- 1. Go to the Phone app 🔽 on your iPhone.
+- 1. Go to the Phone app 🕓 on your iPhone.

 - 2. Make a call.

-- During the call, tap 1.
+- 3. During the call, tap 4.

 Both call participants hear an audio notice that the call is being recorded.

-- To stop recording, tap or just hang up.
+4. To stop recording, tap or just hang up.

 Call recordings are automatically saved to a Call Recordings folder in the Notes app.